any-docs/css/content/guides/anchor_positioning/try_options_hiding/index.md

 ## Feature summary

 If a tooltip is fixed to the top-right of a UI element, when the user scrolls the content so that the UI feature is in the top-right corner of the viewport, that UI feature's tooltip will have scrolled off the screen.
 CSS anchor positioning solves such problems.
-The module's {{cssxref("position-try-fallbacks")}} property specifies one or more alternative position-try fallback options for the browser to try to prevent the positioned element from overflowing.
+The module's `position-try-fallbacks` property specifies one or more alternative position-try fallback options for the browser to try to prevent the positioned element from overflowing.

 Position-try fallback options can be specified using:

 - [Predefined fallback options](#predefined_fallback_options).
 - [`position-area` values](#using_position-area_try_fallback_options).
-- [Custom options](#custom_fallback_options) defined using the {{cssxref("@position-try")}} at-rule.
+- [Custom options](#custom_fallback_options) defined using the `@position-try` at-rule.

-In addition, the {{cssxref("position-try-order")}} property allows you to specify various options that result in an available position try option being set in preference to the element's initial positioning.
+In addition, the `position-try-order` property allows you to specify various options that result in an available position try option being set in preference to the element's initial positioning.
 For example, you might want to initially display the element in a space that has more available height or width.

-The shorthand property {{cssxref("position-try")}} can be used to specify `position-try-order` and `position-try-fallbacks` values in a single declaration.
+The shorthand property `position-try` can be used to specify `position-try-order` and `position-try-fallbacks` values in a single declaration.

 In some situations, anchor-positioned content does not make sense if the anchor is off-screen, or vice-versa.
 For example, you might have an anchor containing a quiz question, and answers contained in associated positioned elements, and wish to show them both together or not at all.
-This can be achieved with conditional hiding, which is managed via the {{cssxref("position-visibility")}} property.
+This can be achieved with conditional hiding, which is managed via the `position-visibility` property.
 This property takes various values that define conditions under which overflowing elements will be hidden.

 ## Predefined fallback options